 Disclaimer: Andromeda, Harper, Tyr etc. Don't belong to me, unfortunately.
 No infringement intended.

 Authors Notes: Rated R due to possible slash content and violence.
-I have been having some formatting problems, so if this comes out crazy bear with me.
+I have been having some formatting problems, so if this comes out crazy bare with me.

 In no way related to "Past Reflections."
 Takes place in Season One.

 This is the last chapter so I hope you'll review and tell me what you thought.
 Also if anyone has any plot bunnies they'd like to read include them with the review.
 I've run out of Harper/Tyr goodness.
 Poor lonely Harper.

 A/N 2: I've received two review that basically said this chapter sucks.
 Now I'm all for constructive critisism.
 I get a tad peeved however when I get reviews like that with no input whatsoever on how to improve them.I've written a 45 chaptered fic and there was not one single review otherwise.Now I've read over the chapter to see if it fit in with the rest of the fic.
 Honestly the ending was in the works for a few chapters, so it's not a copout and quite frankly I don't think Harper and Tyr need do anymore.
 I may write a sequel if I think of any additional add-ons to their story, but I write mainly for the people who actually enjoy this story and could be bothered to critique me.
 Thank you.
 If anyone has a suggestion on how this chapter could be better written, then please share.
 As of right now I don't know what to think...

 Harper woke up snuggled against Tyr's front, his legs intertwined with the Nietzschean's and his groin snug against Tyr's muscled thigh.